 From the roaring '20s to the 2020s, see how Rheem got its start, and capitalized on opportunities to innovate and move the entire industry forward.

-Rheem Manufacturing Co. was established in Emeryville, California by brothers, William, Richard and Donald Rheem.
+Rheem Manufacturing Co. was established in Emeryville, California, by brothers, William, Richard and Donald Rheem.
 Rheem's original focus was galvanizing steel drums and other metal products.

 Read MoreI want you to picture this...
 You are smack in the middle of the Roaring Twenties, the world is still recovering from WW1.
 You find yourself positioned along the coast in an early developing area of California (known as Emeryville).
-The area is seeing the largest period of growth and industrial boom the region has ever seen.
+The area is experiencing the largest period of growth and industrial boom the region has ever seen.
 The new California dream is no longer gold, it's black gold (crude oil).

 You have just now envisioned what the founders of what would come to be known as Rheem Manufacturing were seeing and this is Where it all started.

 In case you didn't know, in 1925 the three Rheem brothers (William, Richard and Donald) created the Co-Partnership of Pacific Galvanizing Company.
 This first essential business was galvanizing steel products, nothing more, nothing less.
-Within the following year, the Rheem Manufacturing Co. would be born.
+In the following year, the Rheem Manufacturing Co. would be born.

 Rheem Manufacturing Company was incorporated in January 1930, boasting a broader product line including boilers and tanks, and a plant in Richmond, California.